SammyPeer/moonwards/README.md

 <a href="https://guides.github.com/activities/hello-world/">This Tutorial</a> and
 <a href="https://guides.github.com/introduction/flow/?">this introduction</a> explain the main ideas well and don't take long.
 If you haven't joined GitHub already, the sign-up area is a click away with the link in the top right corner of the page.
-To collaborate here, contact me through either <a href="http://moonwards.com/forum/">Lunatalks</a>, which is the forum for Moonwards, or in the Moonwards chat room, which is part of space.stackexchange.
+To collaborate here, contact me through either <a href="http://moonwards.com/forum/">Lunatalks</a>, which is the forum for Moonwards, or in the <a href="http://chat.stackexchange.com/rooms/37071/moonwards">Moonwards</a> chat room, which is part of <a href="https://space.stackexchange.com/">space.stackexchange</a>.
+Those are also the places to ask me about the project or make any comments on it.
+All input is welcome.